-As an example, Figure 5 shows time series of satellite-derived XCH4.
+As an example, Figure 4 shows time series of satellite-derived XCH4.
 As can be seen, XCH4 is increasing since 2007 by about 7 ppb/year.
 The reason for this is not entirely clear (several potential reasons are discussed in the scientific literature).
-Figure 6 shows maps and time series for two of these products.

-Figure 5 - Satellite-derived northern hemispheric XCH4 time series.
+Figure 4 - Satellite-derived northern mid-latitude XCH4 time series.
 Shown are six time series, each corresponding to one of the four individual satellite sensor Level 2 XCH4 products, which are described in this document.